 In June 2012 Kelda Finance (No. 2) Limited entered into a new £260m bank facility; £150m with a term of three years and £110m with a term of five years.
-The proceeds from this new facility were lent to Kelda Holdco Limited to enable it to repay the remaining balance on the Senior Holdco Facility.
+The proceeds from this new facility were lent to Kelda Holdco Limited (a fellow subsidiary of Kelda Eurobond Co Limited) to enable it to repay the remaining balance on its external loan facility.

-In August 2012, Yorkshire Water Services Bradford Finance Limited raised a £250m Class A bond with a maturity of seventeen years, with the proceeds being lent to YW.
-In addition, in October 2012, YW extended the term of its £490m working capital and revolving credit facilities by a year to October 2017.
+In August 2012, Yorkshire Water Services Bradford Finance Limited raised a £250m Class A bond with a maturity of seventeen years, with the proceeds being lent to Yorkshire Water Services Limited.
+In addition, in October 2012, Yorkshire Water extended the term of its £490m working capital and revolving credit facilities by a year to October 2017.

-In February 2013, Kelda Finance (No. 3) PLC raised a £200m high yield bond with a maturity of seven years.
-The proceeds were lent to Kelda Finance (No. 2) Limited to enable it to repay all of the three year bank facility referred to above and a part of the five year facility.
+In February 2013, Kelda Finance (No.3) PLC raised a £200m high yield bond with a maturity of seven years.
+The proceeds were lent to Kelda Finance (No.2) Limited to enable it to repay all of the three year bank facility referred to above and a part of the five year facility.